docwagen/unoserver-node/README.md

 - **_filter_**: The export filter to use when converting.
 It is selected automatically if not specified.

 - **_filterOption_**: Pass an option for the export filter, in name=value format.
 Use true/false for boolean values.
-The unoserver library supports repeating this flag for multiple options, this is currently not available in this package, just one option is allowed.
-This will change for future versions.
+The unoserver library supports repeating this flag for multiple options, this can be achieved by chaining the `addFilterOption(name, value)` method as many times as the number of filter options desired

 - **_host_**: The server host.
 Defaults to "127.0.0.1".